Kolossi/kolossi.github.io/_quicktips/git-auto-push-win-nix.md

 The `./.git/hooks/post-commit` file is just on local environment, so:
 * it won't get pushed to upstream repo
 * this will need to be redone for each environment/repo clone

+## Automate commit message

+To also automate the commit message, use the VSCode [git add and commit extension](https://marketplace.visualstudio.com/items?itemName=ivangabriele.vscode-git-add-and-commit)